CodingNomads/articles/code-is-text/code-is-text_run.md

 # Code Is Just Text

 In the previous post you've learned how to write your code into a plain text editor and save it as a Python file.
-Here, you will learn how to execute the file you wrote in order to finally play the game!
+If you haven't written the code, or lost it in the depths of your Desktop, you can copy it [from this online resource](https://gist.github.com/martin-martin/d2f0bf7a6187a4e05d847b06e2bcee1d).
+In this lesson you will learn how to execute the file you wrote in order to finally play the game!

 **Note**: If you built the game in [repl.it](https://repl.it/) all you need to do is press _Run_.
 Nevertheless, read through this text and come back to give it a try once you have Python installed.